PurdueCS190-FALL2014/lab5/README.md

 Find the bug in here using whatever strategies you'd like, the DrJava debugger and print statements are two excellent options.
 Then implement a fix.

-After this, you should have a working capitalize method, so lets look at `reverse()`
+After this, you should have a working capitalize method, so let's look at `reverse()`

 ### `reverse()` ###
 This reverse method uses a pretty standard reversal algorithm.